UCAS code: N250

 For more information about the University of Winchester's terms and conditions click here.

-Students consider the complexities and ethical implications of business strategies and emerging issues confronting organisations in an era of increasing globalisation and ethical, social and environmental concern.
+You consider the complexities and ethical implications of business strategies and emerging issues confronting organisations in an era of increasing globalisation and ethical, social and environmental concern.

 Study is strategic in nature to allow students to further develop critical thinking skills.
 The programme is closely linked to industry and students learn through a combination of theoretical and experiential learning, to include project and consultancy- based work with professionals from a variety of specialisms.